 Who am I to deny a cookie, or true love?

 If you are craving a little bit of summer in the middle of the holiday rush, I think you will adore these spritely cookies.
 (It goes without saying that I could live on limes and lemons all year round.)

 This Tuesdays with Dorie recipe was actually one of last week's Tuesdays with Dorie recipes.
 (The other was a honey almond fig tart.)
 This week's recipe options include ice cream and plums.
 Confused?
 Probably not.
 I am.
 But I didn't have any coffee today (my default excuse for everything lately).

-If you're feeling a bit lethargic from all the holiday decorating, shopping, cooking, baking, card-writing, wrapping, and ribbon-curling screaming, then I have just the recipe!
-You don't even need the oven for this, just a willingness to patiently watch butter and sugar transform into luxurious, molten toffee.
+If you're feeling a bit lethargic from all the holiday decorating, shopping, cooking, baking, card-writing, wrapping, ribbon-curling (+ screaming!) - I have just the recipe.
+You don't even need an oven, just a willingness to patiently watch butter and sugar transform into luxurious molten toffee.

-I don't know about you, but I find butter transformation kind of therapeutic.
+I don't know about you, but I find butter transformation therapeutic.

 My views on fate and destiny are somewhat skewed, in that I tend to believe in them only when it's convenient to do so.
 But, when I can muzzle the logical half of my brain (not an easy task), part of me likes to believe in fairy tales, happily ever afters, and soul-mates.
 These brief lapses in reason may not last long, but they visit just often enough allow for wishing on stars, stray eyelashes, and birthday candles. :)